venkatkvikram/Invoicegenerator/README.md

 # Invoice Generator using React
 This is a simple invoice generator app built using React.
-With this app, you can create and save invoices, add line items to your invoices, and view and print your invoices.
+With this app, you can create and save invoices, add line items to your invoices, and view and download your invoices.
+Download Invoice as PDFs to your device.
+Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to capture the data from the modal and covert it from canvas -> pdf.

 **Installation:**